DelroyGayle/KoolAIChess/README.md

 Resignation in Chess is the player conceding the game to their opponent, that is, to acknowledge defeat.<br>
 Resignation immediately ends the game.<br>
 Please note however:
-1. Kool AI's algorithm will score each of its potential moves before its play and if the score of a move is *too low* it will resign.
+1. Kool AI's algorithm will score each of **its own** potential moves before its play and if the score of a move is *too low* it will resign.
 2. Unfortunately, my program is not *smart enough* to determine whether a game is [Stalemate](https://en.wikipedia.org/wiki/Stalemate) or a [Draw](https://en.wikipedia.org/wiki/Draw_(chess));<br>so it relies on the human user to end the game by *entering 'R' to resign*.
 3. Also, I am a novice chess player.
 So in writing this program, there is the distinct possibility that my program may declare **Checkmate** against the human opponent when in fact, it is not!<br>(Personally, throughout my testing I have not come across such a scenario!)<br>
-Therefore, in considering the possibility of such a scenario; even after declaring **Checkmate**; I leave it up to the user to resign.
-That is, my program does **not** force the end of the game - *the player can play on!*
+Therefore, in considering the possibility of such a scenario; even after declaring **Checkmate**; I leave it up to the user to resign.<br>That is, my program does **not** force the end of the game - *the player can play on!*

 ## User Stories

 1. As a user I want to be welcomed by a start screen with the name of the game.
 2. As a user I want to be able to enjoy a game of Chess against a Computer Opponent
 3. As a user I want to know whether I am entering correct Chess moves.
-Moreover, if not,<br>then an explanation of why a move is incorrect.
+Moreover, if not,<br>then an explanation of why a move is incorrect ought to be displayed.
 4. As a user, I want to know whether I have placed the Computer *in Check*.
 5. As a user, I want to know whether I have placed the Computer *in Checkmate*.
 That is, have I won?
 6. As a user, I want to know whether I am *in Check*.
 7. As a user, I want to know whether the Computer has placed me *in Checkmate*.
 That is, have I lost?
-8. As a user, I want the option to *Resign* when realising that I cannot beat my opponent.
+8. As a user, I want the option to *Resign* when realising that I cannot beat my opponent or I no longer want to continue the game.

 ------